stefaniadinaa/HTML-CSS-JavaScript/green-screen-combine/README.markdown

 # Green Screen Combine
-A simple and easy to use application to merge two photos.
+# Description

-The first photo in the Foreground must be cropped.
-The second photo can be anything.
+A simple and easy to use application to merge two photos.The first photo in the Foreground must be cropped.
+The second photo can be anything.The end result is a combination of the first image over the second in the Background.

-The end result is a combination of the first image over the second in the Background.
+#Concepts
 I use the concepts like:

 - HTML Links - Hyperlinks